A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

 where $\lambda$ is the hyper-parameter to balance the two terms.
 Note that the two terms compete with each other.
-On the one hand, when all the data are discretized into one bin, $I(\bm{A};C) = 0$, indicating that the discriminant information is totally lost, but $D_{JS}(P^{t}||P^{v}) = 0$, \ie, the two distributions are identical, and hence the generalization ability is maximized.
-On the other hand, when every sample of the data is discretized into one bin, the discriminant information is maximized, while it doesn't improve the generalization ability.
+On the one hand, when all the data are discretized into one bin, $I(\bm{A};C) = 0$, indicating that the discriminant information is totally lost, but $D_{JS}(P^{t}(\bm{a})||P^{v}(\bm{a})) = 0$, \ie, the two distributions are identical, and hence the generalization is maximized.
+On the other hand, when each unique sample is discretized into a separate bin, the discriminant information is maximized, while it {does not} improve the generalization ability.
 The proposed MDmD criterion provides a solution to find the optimal trade-off between the discriminant power and the generalization ability.